Fodor's Expert Review Pea Island National Wildlife Refuge

-This refuge is made up of 5,834 acres of marsh on the Atlantic Flyway.
-To bird watchers' delight, more than 365 species have been sighted from its observation platforms and spotting scopes and by visitors who venture into the refuge.
-Pea Island is home to threatened peregrine falcons, piping plovers, and tundra swans, which winter here.
-A visitor center on Route 12 has an information display and maps of the two trails.
+This refuge, at the north end of Hatteras Island, consists of 5,834 acres of marsh on the Atlantic Flyway, plus 25,700 acres of refuge waters.
+To the delight of birders, more than 365 species have been sighted from its observation platforms and spotting scopes and by visitors who venture into the refuge.
+Pea Island is home to threatened peregrine falcons, piping plovers, and tundra swans, which winter here, and 25 species of mammals, 24 species of reptiles, and five species of amphibians.
+A visitor center on North Carolina Highway 12 has an information display and maps of the two trails, including one named for the late broadcaster Charles Kuralt, a Tar Heel native who wrote extensively about the North Carolina coast.
+On the west side of North Carolina Highway 12 are more than 12 miles of pristine beach.
 Remember to douse yourself in bug spray, especially in spring.
-Guided canoe tours are available for a fee.